 Food Safety: In order to support DeLaney’s efforts in maintaining the highest food safety standards, volunteers will be asked to wash their hands consistently during their visit before the workday begins, each time before entering the fields, and each time after a bathroom visit.
 It is critical that each volunteer comply with this important request.

 Bees: We have an apiary on the farm.
 Please be prepared if you have an allergy or fear of bees.

 What to Bring

 Closed-toed shoes are required.
-It is recommended to bring a hat, sunscreen, water & water bottles (we do have potable water for refills), and work gloves.
+It is recommended to bring a hat, sunscreen, water and water bottles (we have potable water for refills), and work gloves.

 DeLaney strives to be a low-waste facility.
 Please bring reusable water bottles and containers.
-If you bring trash onto the farm, we will ask that you take it with you.
+If you bring anything onto the farm, we will ask that you take it with you.

-We ask that volunteers arrive on time, as individual and group volunteers begin at the same time.
-Please call us at 720.695.4667 if you are going to be late.
-If you are more than 15 minutes late, and do not call, your visit will be canceled.
+We ask that volunteers arrive on time as individual and group volunteers begin together.
+Please call if you are going to be late.
+If you are more than 15 minutes late and do not call, your visit will be canceled.